The Hebridean Explorer - Scottish Highlands and Islands Private Tours from Inverness

 John Alasdair Macdonald's PhD Research

 I came back to learning in my late thirties, signing up for a part-time Scottish History degree at the University of the Highlands and Islands (UHI) – and it turned out to be one of my best life decisions!
 Fifteen years later (which also included a Masters in British Studies) I completed my PhD studies (see my UHI profile).
-During the final year of the Scottish History degree and throughout the British Studies Masters, I became particularly interested in the post-Culloden period of Highland history from 1746 until the end of the Seven Years' War in 1763 and I was fortunate that the Centre of History at UHI gave me the opportunity to continue my studies into this period through their PhD programme.
+During the final year of the Scottish History degree and throughout the British Studies Masters, I became particularly interested in the lives of Jacobite Gaels in the post-Culloden period of Highland history from 1746 until the end of the Seven Years' War in 1763 and I was fortunate that the Centre of History at UHI gave me the opportunity to continue my studies into this period through their PhD programme.

 Why did you do this?